-We’ve reached the Final Four and while three of the teams were mostly expected to be there, we still have one surprise.
+We’ve reached the Final Four.
+While three of the teams were mostly expected to be there, we still have one surprise.
 No. 11 UCLA has crashed the party, going from nearly losing in the First Four to making it all the way to the Final Four.
-Is this where their journey ends?
-We take a closer look at each match-up, plus their betting odds:

 Gonzaga vs. UCLA

 Gonzaga has been the best offense throughout the entire tournament (and season) and it doesn’t seem like they are planning on slowing down anytime soon.
 They have averaged 92.0 points per game with 55 percent shooting accuracy from the field.

 Their trio of Drew Timme, Corey Kispert and Jalen Suggs have been critical to the team’s success and is a huge reason that their offense is so dangerous.
 Not to mention the fact that they have a few role players that have helped them get over the hump with Joel Ayayi and Andrew Nembhard.
 This is one deep team.

 As for UCLA, they were down by five with a minute to go in the First Four but now they’ve somehow lasted until the Final Four.
 They play with a level of toughness that isn’t matched by many other teams as preferring to slow down the pace and lock down on the defensive end.

 UCLA will need a big game out of Johnny Juzang, who was able to drop 28 points in their big upset win over Michigan in the Elite Eight.
 The issue for UCLA in this matchup is containing and slowing down the Gonzaga trio as not many teams have been able to do so.
 Scoring in the 50’s won’t cut it for the Bruins this time.
 Gonzaga hasn’t scored less than 83 in the tournament.

 SportsBetting Odds: Baylor -5

 Baylor-Houston is a No. 1-No. 2 matchup, so this shouldn’t be too surprising.